Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Introduction

 \section{Introduction}

-Single photon emission computed tomography (SPECT) imaging is an \textit{in vivo} modality of significant value in different clinical applications \cite{cardiac_spect, brain_spect, bone_spect}.
-In particular, quantitative SPECT imaging holds great potential and value in the field of theranostics, wherein image quantification and dosimetry can be performed to improve radiopharmaceutical therapies (RPTs).
+Single photon emission computed tomography (SPECT) is an \textit{in vivo} imaging modality, possessing value for various clinical applications \cite{cardiac_spect, brain_spect, bone_spect}.
+In particular, quantitative SPECT imaging has applications in the field of theranostics, wherein image quantification and dosimetry can be performed to improve radiopharmaceutical therapies (RPTs).
 Routine SPECT-based dosimetry could unveil the relationships between tumor-response and healthy organ complications with absorbed dose, therefore enabling personalized treatments that maximize tumor dose while minimizing toxicity to organs at risk \cite{RPT, Kiess2024}.
 As a recent and well-known example, the success of ${}^{177}$Lu-PSMA-617 based RPTs in the VISION \cite{lu177_trial1} and TheraP \cite{lu177trial2} randomized control trials has lead to expanded research and clinical translation efforts for wide-scale deployment, as well as pursuit of absorbed dose estimation as a tool towards personalized treatments \cite{lu1,lu2}.

 SPECT-based dosimetry relies on accurate quantification of activity distribution from SPECT images, which is strongly dependent on the system model used in image reconstruction.
 The system model is a linear operator that predicts the expectation of the acquired data given a 3D isotope distribution, accounting for phenomena such as photon attenuation in the patient.
-An important aspect of the model is collimator detector response (CDR) modeling, which estimates image blurring caused by the collimator and the scintillation crystals \cite{Frey2006, metz1980geometric, septal}.
+An important aspect of the model is collimator detector response (CDR) modeling, which estimates image blurring caused by the collimator and the detector \cite{Frey2006, metz1980geometric, septal}.
 Computation of the CDR is typically the most computationally expensive operation in image reconstruction.